itenfay/QPlayer/README-en.md

 ## File Transfer

 Turn on the `WiFi` file transfer switch in the app settings to enjoy the `WiFi` file transfer service.
-Access in the computer browser: for example: [http://192.168.6.6 :8888](http://192.168.6.6 : 8888), After open the web page on the computer browser, select the file, and click `Upload`.
+Input in the computer browser, for example, "[http://192.168.6.6 :8888](http://192.168.6.6 : 8888)", After open the web page, select the file, and click `Upload`.
 When uploading media files, make sure the computer and mobile phone are in the same `WiFi` environment and do not close the app or lock the screen.

 PS: `PC` browser is recommended (Safari [MAC], Microsoft edge [win10], Google Chrome [MAC win10])